On Oliver Sacks’ Obsession With Weightlifting

 I began lifting near the end of my undergraduate years, around about the same time I started writing.
 I could have been the “before” guy in one of the commercials Sacks mentions: a lanky stick figure without an ounce of fat or muscle to spare.
 I wasn’t a sporty kid and, by high school, I had accepted the idea of myself as a non-athlete as an inalterable fact of reality.
 From then on, rather than working to improve on my shortcomings, I sought ways to cover for them.
 I ducked sporting situations and, when involved, cracked jokes rather than risking sincere failure.
 The self-image I held in my head became a self-fulfilling prophecy for my body, as my outer self was shaped to match my inner one.

 This continued well into my university days as I fed my body on caffeine, alcohol and candy while denying it sleep or nutrition.
 As a result, I could easily have fled the weight room after my first visit and never returned.
 The weaknesses I’d spent years learning to mask were suddenly exposed in the skinny limbs sticking out of my gym gear.
-But I kept going and, slowly, I improved.
+But I put on my shoes for weightlifting and kept going and, slowly, I improved.

 As my interest in the sport increased, it pushed me to feed my body the things it needed to function properly.
 It offered me a framework with which I could better understand the other aspects of my life, especially writing.
 It was not enough to have good intentions—to intend to work out more or harder—I needed a clear plan of when and how, otherwise lethargy and fear would kill the intention before it was enacted.
 The same was true of writing.
 I had always intended to write more but had never moved that desire beyond a fantasy, never expressed it out into the world and made it real.
 I had to alter the habits of my daily life.